MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/accepting-payments.md

-The following as a coffee shop example:
+The following is a coffee shop example: